csuvikg/proginf-3-fp/2/README.md

 book1 :: ([Char], [Char], Integer, Bool)
 ```
  - note: there is a difference between `Int` and `Integer` types, `Int` having an upper bound of `2^64` and `Integer` being limitless (but slower, as it is not natively supported by the processor)
+ - difference between lists and tuples:
+   - lists can hold only the same type of objects (tuples can be mixed type)
+   - lists will maintain their type when new element is added (tuples change type based on num of items inside)
+ - there is list comprehension ( <- syntax)

 ## Code
 Code is in `./Sec.hs`